ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 # Run script for indexing
 bash igv_indexing.sh

-# Download the igv directory to the local computer for visualizing in IGV
+# Download the igv directory to the local computer for visualising in IGV
 ```

 #### 4b.
-Visualize in IGV
+Visualise in IGV

 `https://igv.org/app/`